Dr Serena Trowbridge

-Serena has set up and organised the BMI Poetry Centre, which brings in a range of both well-known and obscure poets who attract a diverse range of attendees, many of whom have not visited the BMI before.
+Serena has set up and organised the BMI Poetry Centre, which brings in a range of both well-known and obscure poets who attract a diverse range of attendees, many of whom have not visited the Institute before.

 Junior Vice President

 Samina has been an Elected Trustee since January 2019.
 She is also the Honorary Librarian and was elected Junior Vice President in January 2020.

 Samina has acted as liaison between members, trustees, staff and volunteers and has built a team of volunteers over the past three years who are trained and willing to help in any way they can.